MystenLabs/walrus-docs/docs/walrus-sites/tutorial-publish.md

 The `site-builder` tool provides two additional utilities:

-- the `convert` command, which converts an object ID in hex format to the equivalent Base36 format.
+- The `convert` command converts an object ID in hex format to the equivalent Base36 format.
 This command is useful if you have the Sui object ID of a Walrus Site, and want to know the subdomain where you can browse it.
-- the `sitemap` command, which shows the resources that compose the Walrus Site at the given object ID.
+- The `sitemap` command shows the resources that compose the Walrus Site at the given object ID.

 ```admonish tip
 In general, the `--help` flag is your friend, you can add it to get further details for the whole